Jon Anderson

 As usual for us with a concert at Winterland, we waited in line all day, which allowed us an opportunity to catch a glimpse of the musicians in the afternoon, when they arrived to do a sound check.
 They appeared to be a bit overwhelmed by the many fans who crowded around them as they stepped out of their limousines.
 It seemed that the members of Yes were not yet accustomed to the sudden increase in their fame.

 The concert itself included music from their latest release, Tales from Topographic Oceans, an album that comprised an extended composition in four parts, spread out over two LPs.
-Listening to the long pieces of serious music in a hot and sweaty venue was not an easy thing to do.
+Listening to the long pieces of serious music in a hot, sweaty venue was not an easy thing to do.
 We were standing at the front of the stage, with the rest of the crowd crushing against us from behind, and I remember that I had several moments of feeling faint.
 The music was worthwhile and engrossing, but I must admit that the physical experience of being there was somewhat uncomfortable.

 More about Yes at David's Rock Scrapbook